 - You can then change the date and time to what it is in your region, save the settings and try downloading the app again.

-I hope one of the above-mentioned suggestions came to your convenience and you can now use the Microsoft Store to download apps without any problems.
+I hope one of the above-mentioned suggestions was helpful, and you can now use the Microsoft Store to download apps without any problems.

 All the best.